 “Listen to me, don’t believe me.
 Trust but verify.”
-Former United Nations weapons inspector Scott Ritter’s final remarks got me thinking almost as much as the actual interview on the tragic war in Ukraine.
-I consider myself a skeptic who tries to analyze all my consumed information, and hope you do too.
+A former UN weapons inspector’s final remarks during an interview got me thinking almost as much as his interview.
+I consider myself a skeptic who tries to analyze all my consumed information, and I hope you do too.
 But how honest is our selection of news?
-How critical are we towards ideas from people we respect and look up to?
-These are crucial questions we need to ask ourselves if we want to be skeptics.
+How critical are we towards ideas from people we respect and admire?
+How often do you challenge your idols?
+We need to ask these crucial questions if we want to be skeptics.

-Ritter makes a case for using the information you gather as merely a foundation for your knowledge and to test its validity rather than blindly trusting.
+The interviewee made a case for using the information you gather as merely a foundation for your knowledge and to test its validity rather than blindly trusting.
 Test, test, test.
-Test the theory, the data, the sources.
-Test even what you consider reputable sources, the ones you trust.
+Test the theory, the data, and the sources.
+Even when you think your sources are reputable, the ones you trust, test.
 Even when arguments seem obvious, if possible, test them.
 Do they hold up to real-life events?
 Does unbiased evidence support the arguments?
 Is there any validity in the counterarguments?

 Look, nobody said it would be easy being a skeptic.
 Being honest is demanding, and challenging your idols can be heartbreaking.
-Somewhere during the process, you might feel you’re betraying them or maybe even yourself.
+During the process, you might feel you’re betraying them or maybe even yourself.
 However, honesty and skepticism are essential to avoid a dogmatic spiral.

 When dogma meets tribalism